🍅 🐔 Saving seeds, dust baths, and canning season tips and tutorials!

 Let's connect.
 Find me on Instagram, Facebook or Pinterest.

 You are receiving this email because you opted in to receive one of my free resources.
-Also, my emails usually do include affiliate links.
+My emails usually do include affiliate links.

 Click HERE to unsubscribe if you don't want to get any more emails! | Update your profile | An Off Grid Life c/o P.O.
 Box 282, Station Main, Yellowknife, NT, Canada, X1A 2N2